kiangol/AMS-meter/README.md

 2. LDR / photoresistor
 3. 2.2µ capacitor

-Define the pin to circuit on line 17 in amsmeter.py
+You can change the pin to circuit on line 17 in amsmeter.py Default wiring is as follows:

 Run with `python amsmeter.py`